peterzhang41/createPR/README.md

  ### Example:

-  * Set global environment variable pointing to the cpr config file path (Example in Linux ~/.bashrc, windows user, same as the linke above, create a new system variable CPR_CONFIG_FILE_PATH in Environment Variables)
+  * Set global environment variable pointing to the cpr config file path (Example is Linux in ~/.bashrc)
      ~~~
      export CPR_CONFIG_FILE_PATH="/home/cpr_config.yaml"
      ~~~
+    (For windows user, same as the PATH variable, you need to create a new variable CPR_CONFIG_FILE_PATH and value is the config file path)
-    then directly execute it , cpr will check $CPR_CONFIG_FILE_PATH
+    After that, you can directly execute it , cpr will check $CPR_CONFIG_FILE_PATH
     ~~~
       $ cpr
     ~~~